Canine AlbuminThis page contains information on Canine Albumin for veterinary use.

-Potential reactions to canine albumin in recipient dogs may include nausea, peripheral vasodilation, fever, urticaria, and hypotension.
+Potential reactions to canine albumin in recipient dogs may include nausea, peripheral vasodilation and urticaria.
 Individual anaphylactic reactions cannot be ruled out but are considered extremely rare.
-Should an adverse reaction occur, stop the infusion and treat appropriately.
-If administration has been stopped and the patient requires additional albumin, therapeutics from an alternate source, such as plasma or whole blood, should be considered.

-This product is shipped at room temperature or on ice packs.
-Unreconstituted canine albumin should be stored at controlled room or refrigerated temperature (34-80°F) until use.
-Once reconstituted, this unpreserved product must be used within six hours.
-Unreconstituted product is stable for 24 months post manufacturing as labeled.
+This product is shipped at room temperature or 4-6°.
+Canine albumin should be stored at 4-6°C (refrigerated) until use.
+Once reconstituted, use within 6 hours.
+Discard unused, reconstituted product.
+The non-reconstituted product is stable for 36 months as labeled.

-Canine albumin is prepared and supplied by Animal Blood Resources International, PO Box 609, Stockbridge, MI 49285
+Canine albumin is prepared and supplied by Animal Blood Resources International, 1009 S. Clinton, Ste.
+A, Stockbridge, MI 49285

 Copyright © 2023 Animalytix LLC.
 Updated: 2023-02-28